-1.3 The Proposal
+1.3 Proposed development

-The proposal is a residential subdivision.
-The masterplan below shows the proposed lot layout and the site.
-The subdivision is shown in more detail in Figure 1.3.
-The area of public open space on the North side of the school and along Old Northern Road may facilitate tree retention in this location.
+The proposal is for a residential subdivision.
+The masterplan below shows the proposed lot layout and the site (Figure 1.2).
+The area of public open space on the north side of the school and along Old Northern Road may facilitate tree retention in this location.

-Figure 1.3.
+Figure 1.2.
 Residential Masterplan.